SPECIAL NEEDS DIDACTICS

 10. Relevance of personal insights.

 - Course books

-the books are the same of those attending the course
+the books are the same of those used by students attending the course

-the evaluation criteria are the same as indicated for those attending the course
+the evaluation criteria are the same as indicated for those students attending the course

 students who take the exam must have their record book and course books